American Jobs. American Farmers.

 Growing Support for American Jobs

-Fuel producers, farm and commodity groups, and RFS stakeholders are unified in asking EPA to set 2026 RFS biomass-based diesel volumes at 5.25 billion gallons.
+Fuel producers, farm and commodity groups, and RFS stakeholders are unified in asking EPA to set robust 2026 RFS biomass-based diesel volumes that match industry growth and investment in making fuel available.
 See who is standing with farmers.

 Become an Advocate